Best of ·

 • Wireless protocol: Dual-protocol (2.4 GHz + Bluetooth) lets you pair gaming PC over low-latency 2.4 GHz and phone over Bluetooth at the same time.
 Most recognised current-generation headsets support both.

 • Weight: Below 350 g is the comfort sweet spot for marathon sessions.
 Above 400 g the headband pressure becomes noticeable after 2-3 hours.
-The Arctis Nova 5 at 267 g is the lightest in this shortlist.
+The Turtle Beach Stealth 500 at 230 g is the lightest in this shortlist.

-• Battery life: 40-70 hours per charge is the current expectation.
-Below 30 hours starts to feel insufficient for daily use without daily charging.
+• Battery life: 40-70 hours per charge is the current expectation, and below 30 hours starts to feel insufficient without daily charging.
+The HyperX Cloud Alpha Wireless quotes 300 hours, which is the outlier that makes charging a non-issue entirely.

-1. Razer BlackShark V2 Pro Wireless - best wireless overall
+1. Razer BlackShark V3 Pro - best wireless overall

 Weight